Resident giraffes at Taronga Zoo, Mosman in Sydney.

 Zoo Best forLocationCost (Adult)

-Wildlife Zoo SydneyQuick visits and rainy daysDarling Harbour By from $38.40
+WILD LIFE Zoo SydneyQuick visits and rainy daysDarling Harbour Buy from $39

 Symbio ParkFun day outHelensburghBuy from